bbauska/CSS3-Reference/README.md

 	  <td><b>Description</b></td>
 	  <td>Allows authors to specify whether line breaks are permitted inside words that are longer
 	  than their containing element is wide and which cannot be hyphenated, either due to language or the values of other properties.
-If break-word is set, the linebreaking will *only* occur if the word is placed on a new text line and still cannot fit inside its element's containing block.
+If break-word is set, the linebreaking will <i>only</i> occur if the word is placed on a new text line and still cannot fit inside its element's containing block.
 (This behavior is in contrast to word-break, which does not force a pre-word line break.)</td>
     </tr>